Claude for Ecommerce: 10 Things You Can Do Today

 A pattern we see across the brands going fastest right now, all of them on Polar MCP plus Claude:

 • An 8-figure beauty brand running with around 20 people.
-Logistics handled by a 3PL platform, data analysis and recommendation drafting handled by Claude, operators make the calls, Polar Analytics sitting underneath as the data layer that feeds every prompt.
+Logistics handled by a 3PL platform, analysis and strategy handled by Claude, Polar Analytics sitting underneath as the data layer that feeds every prompt.
 Their bet: a 20-person team can compete with brands 5x their size because most of the work is no longer manual.

-• A multi-store apparel brand running 10 Claude agents in parallel, each built on top of the Polar MCP.
-Head of growth, retention lead, creative strategist, finance agent, and seven more…
+• A multi-store apparel brand running the Polar AI Team Blueprint = 10 Claude agents in parallel.
+Head of growth, retention lead, creative strategist, finance agent, and seven more.
+Each one queries Polar through the same MCP and drops its work in Notion every morning.

 • A wellness brand using the Polar MCP for "diagnosing issues and getting confidence in budget calls."
 Operator quote, lightly paraphrased.